drydart/model_viewer.dart/README.md

 # 3D Model Viewer for Flutter

-<https://pub.dev/packages/model_viewer> - Fork from a package that is discontinued.
+<https://pub.dev/packages/model_viewer> - Fork from a package that is discontinued, and add the web support for it.

 This is a [Flutter](https://flutter.dev) widget for rendering interactive 3D models in the [glTF](https://www.khronos.org/gltf/) and